 Uniprop AM, LLC received and will receive property management fees for each Property managed by it.
 Uniprop AM, LLC is primarily responsible for the day-to-day management of the Properties and for the payment of the costs of operating each Property out of the rental income collected.
 The property management fees are equal to the lesser of 5% of the annual gross receipts from the Properties managed by Uniprop AM, LLC, or the amount which would be payable to an unaffiliated third party for comparable services.
-During the last fiscal year, Uniprop AM, LLC received property management fees totaling \$402,000.
+During the last fiscal year, Uniprop AM, LLC received property management fees totaling \$383,000.
 The actual amounts to be received during the next fiscal year will depend upon the results of the Partnership's operations and are not determinable at this time.

-Certain employees of affiliates of the General Partner were paid an aggregate of \$303,804 during 2013 to perform partnership management, and investor relation services for the Partnership.
-It is anticipated comparable amounts will be paid in the next fiscal year.
-Uniprop Homes, Inc., a related entity, received commissions totaling \$7,340 in 2013 for certain services provided as a broker/dealer of manufactured homes for the communities.
+Certain employees of affiliates of the General Partner were paid an aggregate of approximately \$728,000 during 2015 to perform partnership management and investor relation services for the Partnership.
+Uniprop Homes, Inc., a related entity, received commissions totaling \$7,800 in 2015 for certain services provided as a broker/dealer of manufactured homes for the communities.
 Uniprop Homes, Inc. represented the communities in the sale of new and pre-owned homes to community residents.